-This report summarises and interprets findings from detection, quantification and sequencing of SARS-CoV-2 by the National Institute for Communicable Diseases (NICD), Centre for Vaccines and Immunology from influent (untreated) wastewater in 17 wastewater treatment plants (WWTP) across five South African provinces.
-The report also presents results and interpretations of levels of SARS-CoV-2 in wastewater from 70 additional plants across South Africa tested by SACCESS partners including the National Institute for Occupational Health, Lumegen Laboratories, GreenHill Laboratories, SAMRC-TB Platform (until March 2022) and Praecautio to cover all provinces in South Africa.
+This report summarises and interprets findings from detection, quantification and sequencing of SARS-CoV-2 by the National Institute for Communicable Diseases (NICD) Centre for Vaccines and Immunology from influent (untreated) wastewater in 17 wastewater treatment plants (WWTP) across five South African provinces.
+The results obtained and interpretations analysis of levels of SARS-CoV-2 in WWTP from 70 additional plants across South Africa were tested by SACCESS partners: the National Institute for Occupational Health (NIOH), Lumegen Laboratories, GreenHill Laboratories, SAMRC-TB Platform (until March 2022) and Praecautio to cover all provinces in South Africa.
 Levels of SARS-CoV-2 in wastewater correlate with population levels of SARS-CoV-2 over time and indicate the geographic distribution of disease.
 Variants of SARS-CoV-2 can be identified in wastewater through detection of single-nucleotide polymorphisms (SNPs) that are specific to each variant.
 These variants are shown to correspond to variants prevalent in clinical cases, across time and place.
 SARS-CoV-2 is shed from symptomatic and asymptomatic persons in stool but is not transmitted by faecal-oral route nor via wastewater.
-This report is based on data collected from June 2021 until 31st March 2022 (epidemiological week 12).
-Results from wastewater testing should be read and interpreted together with testing and genomic reports generated by the Centre for Respiratory Diseases and Meningitis found at https://www.nicd.ac.za/diseases-a-z-index/disease-index-covid-19/surveillance-reports/
+This report is based on data collected from June 2021 until 8th April 2022 (epidemiological week 14).
+Results from wastewater testing should be read and interpreted together with testing and genomic reports generated by the Centre for Respiratory Diseases and Meningitis found at https://